 Gary played for the England national team debuting in 1995.
-He is currently the countries most capped right-back, having played for the country for ten years.
+He is currently the country’s most capped right-back, having played for the country for ten years.

-He is now a football pundit for Sky Sports and a co-owner of Salford City.
+He is now a Sky Sports football pundit and Salford City co-owner.

 Clint Drew Dempsey is a retired soccer player from the United States of America.
 He debuted in the international team in 2004, and before his retirement, he had more than 140 caps and scored 57 international goals.